sefinek/trusted-ips-whitelist/README.md

 Do you have any questions or want to receive notifications about important changes or new features in my repositories?
 Join my [Discord server](https://discord.gg/S7NDzCzQTg)!
 If you don't use Discord, you can also open an issue on GitHub.

-The project is released under the <a href="LICENSE">MIT license</a> — you can do whatever you want with it.
+The project is released under the [MIT license](LICENSE) — you can do whatever you want with it.
-If you like this repository, leave a <b>star</b> ⭐.
+If you like this repository, leave a star ⭐.
 Thank you!

 ## ⏱️ Update Schedule
 Lists are updated every `6 hours`.